learnitmyway/my-notes/adr/3-prettier.md

 ## Prettier

 ### Context
-Prettier integrates with vscode and CRA comes with linting built in
+Prettier integrates with well with vscode but conflicts with Standard

 ### Decision
 Replace Standard with Prettier